Florida State Road 865: History

 Estero Boulevard reached the southern tip of Fort Myers Beach by 1950.
-Upon the completion of the Bonita Beach Causeway in 1965, the SR 865 designation was extended south from Fort Myers Beach through Bonita Springs along Hickory Boulevard and Bonita Beach Road.
+Upon the completion of the Bonita Beach Causeway in 1965, the SR 865 designation was extended south from Fort Myers Beach through Bonita Springs along Hickory Boulevard and Bonita Beach Road to US 41 (at present-day Old 41 Road).
 Bonita Beach Road was developed in the 1950s as Bonita Springs main east–west thoroughfare.
+The SR 865 designation was extended east along Bonita Beach Road (which was known as Carroll Road east of Bonita Springs at the time) to its historic southern terminus at Interstate 75 when that segment of the freeway opened in 1981.